-Oxidative stress may be an important amplifying mechanism in COPD.
+Oxidative stress may be an important amplifying mechanism in COPD11.
 Biomarkers of oxidative stress (e.g., hydrogen peroxide, 8-isoprostane) are increased in the exhaled breath condensate, sputum, and systemic circulation of COPD patients.
 Oxidative stress is further increased in exacerbations.
-Oxidative stress is further increased in exacerbations.
-Oxidants are generated by cigarette smoke and other inhaled particulates, and released from activated inflammatory cells such as macrophages and neutrophils.
+Oxidants are generated by cigarette smoke and other inhaled particulates, and released from activated inflammatory cells such as macrophages and neutrophils12.
 There may also be a reduction in endogenous antioxidants in COPD patients.
 Oxidative stress has several adverse consequences in the lungs, including activation of inflammatory genes, inactivation of antiproteases, stimulation of mucus secretion, and stimulation of increased plasma exudation.
 Many of these adverse effects are mediated by peroxynitrite, which is formed via an interaction between superoxide anions and nitric oxide.
 In turn, the nitric oxide is generated by inducible nitric oxide synthase, which is expressed in the peripheral airways and lung parenchyma of COPD patients.
-Oxidative stress may also account for a reduction in histone deacetylase activity in lung tissue from COPD patients, which may lead to enhanced expression of inflammatory genes and also a reduction in the antiinflammatory action of glucocorticosteroids.
+Oxidative stress may also account for a reduction in histone deacetylase activity in lung tissue from COPD patients, which may lead to enhanced expression of inflammatory genes and also a reduction in the antiinflammatory action of glucocorticosteroids13.